 International Conference on Evolving Cities & Towns

-For the 2023 conference we are organising the programme around three ‘meta’-themes that cut across our established eight conference topics.
+For the 2023 conference we organised the programme around three ‘meta’-themes that cut across our established eight conference topics.

 This theme is centred around inspiring stories of impact and innovation in cities and towns from around the UK and the world.
 The theme seeks to learn from leading responses to the challenges of the 21st century, highlighting the potential scale and pace of change.